AntonioAlgaida/MADDPG/README.md

-**Status:** Archive (code is provided as-is, no updates expected)

-A maintained version of these environments, with numerous fixes, is included with PettingZoo (https://github.com/Farama-Foundation/PettingZoo , https://www.pettingzoo.ml/mpe)

-# Multi-Agent Particle Environment
+# Self implementation of MADDPG in Multi-Agent Particle Environment

-A simple multi-agent particle world with a continuous observation and discrete action space, along with some basic simulated physics.
+A simple self implementation of MADDPG in multi-agent particle world with a continuous observation and discrete action space, along with some basic simulated physics.
-Used in the paper [Multi-Agent Actor-Critic for Mixed Cooperative-Competitive Environments](https://arxiv.org/pdf/1706.02275.pdf).

-## Getting started:
+## For use the environment:

 - To install, `cd` into the root directory and type `pip install -e .`